scrapinghub/web-poet/docs/intro/overrides.rst

     - For sites that match the ``example.com`` pattern, ``ExampleProductPage`` would be used instead of ``GenericProductPage``.
-    - The same is true for ``DualExampleProductPage`` where it is used instead of ``GenericProductPage`` for two URL patterns which works as:
+    - The same is true for ``DualExampleProductPage`` where it is used instead of ``GenericProductPage`` for two URL patterns which works as something like:

       - :sub:`(match) https://www.dualexample.com/shop/electronics/?product=123`
       - :sub:`(match) https://www.dualexample.com/shop/books/paperback/?product=849`